-Dr. Nisheet Prasad, Dr. Shilpi Singh , NP and Staff wish to serve all of our patients to the best of our ability.
+Dr. Nisheet Prasad, Dr. Shilpi Singh , Staff wish to serve all of our patients to the best of our ability.
 Due to the volume of patients and patients’ needs, the following policies have become necessary to help us better serve all our patients.
 It is important that you do your best to follow these policies.
 We appreciate your anticipated cooperation and look forward to serving all your needs better.

 We try to remind all of our patients of appointment at least 1 day prior.
 This is just a courtesy call.
 It is ultimately the patient’s responsibility to remember their appointment.
 24-hour notice is required when cancelling an appointment.
 A “NO SHOW” fee of $50 will be charged if you fail to notify the office.

 Patients who require monitoring their daily blood glucose reading should either mail, fax or bring their readings/log to the office every 2 weeks or as instructed by their doctors.
 In cases of fluctuating blood sugar, readings maybe called in the office.
 We will notify you if there will be any changes in your medication.

 Prescriptions are given for blood work or testing and it required to be done prior to your next visit or as directed by your Doctor.
 It is the patient’s responsibility not to lose the prescription.

 If you fail to have tests done, your office visit will be cancelled and will be rescheduled at the next available time.